auxsophia/auxsophia.github.io/_pages/artificialIntelligence/theoriesOfIntelligence.md

 "If achieving artificial general intelligence is indeed a pattern that already exists, uncovering it involves mathematics, the science of patterns.
 Mathematicians look for patterns to form a conclusion, called a conjecture, and set out to support the proposition by creating a proof, or theorem."

-In sum, ia AGI a mathematical pattern that can be implemented? **Definitely maybe**.
+In sum, is AGI a mathematical pattern that can be implemented? **Definitely maybe**.

 ---